 Trade and tariff adjustment receivables arising from sales of electricity were all due from state-owned enterprises.
 Since August 2016, the Group has two ground-mounted solar farms, located in Jinzhai and Sanshan, Anhui Province with aggregate capacity of 250MW, successfully enlisted on the sixth batch of the Renewable Energy Tariff Subsidy Catalogue (the "Catalogue").
 In June 2018, the Group has another eight ground-mounted solar farms, located in Nanping in Fujian Province, Huainan, Bozhou, Wuhu, Fanchang and Shouxian in Anhui Province, Hong'an in Hubei Province, and Binhai in Tianjin Municipality with an aggregate capacity of 724 MW, successfully enlisted on the seventh batch of the Catalogue.
-The Group has another fourteen ground-mounted solar farms with aggregate approved grid connection capacity of 1,380 MW ready for applying the Catalogue when the registration period open.

 On 20 January 2020, the PRC government announced the Catalogue will be replaced by the Project List.
 All solar farm projects listed in the Catalogue will be enlisted in the Project List automatically, and all of the eligible solar farm projects which are outside the Catalogue previously will be also enlisted once completed the submission and application in the National Renewable Energy Information Management Platform.
+During the year, the Group has eight solar farms with aggregate capacity of 510 MW enlisted in the Project List.
+Subsequently, one solar farm with capacity of 200 MW is additionally enlisted on the Project List.
+The Group has another eight ground-mounted solar farms with aggregate approved grid connection capacity of 480 MW ready for applying the Project List.

 Given the track record of regular repayment of receivables from sales of electricity and the collection of tariff adjustment receivables is well supported by the government policy, the directors are of the opinion that the risk of default by these customers is not significant and does not expect any losses from non-performance by the customers.
-Therefore, expected credit loss rate of trade and tariff adjustment receivables is assessed to be close to zero and no provision was made as at 31 December 2019 and 2018.
+Therefore, expected credit loss rate of trade and tariff adjustment receivables from sales of electricity is assessed to be close to zero and no provision was made as at 31 December 2020 and 2019

 The Group's sales are made to several major customers and there is some concentration of credit risks.
-Sales to the top five customers constituted approximately 45% (2018: 39%) of the Group's total sales.
-They accounted for approximately 57% (2018: 50%) of the gross trade receivables balances as at 31 December 2019.
+Sales to the top five customers constituted approximately 52% (2019: 45%) of the Group's total sales.
+They accounted for approximately 63% (2019: 57%) of the gross trade receivables balances as at 31 December 2020.